Health concerns grow in East Palestine, Ohio, after train derailment

 The harmful effects of these toxic chemicals largely depend on the concentration and exposure.

-"Now that we are entering into a longer term phase of this, people are going to be concerned about the long-term chronic exposure that comes at lower levels," said Karen Dannemiller, a professor at The Ohio State University who studies indoor air quality.
+"Now that we are entering into a longer-term phase of this, people are going to be concerned about the long-term chronic exposure that comes at lower levels," said Karen Dannemiller, a professor at Ohio State University who studies indoor air quality.

-Dannemiller recommends residents to wipe down surfaces, especially areas that collect dust, and wash items that absorb smells, such as bed sheets and curtains.
+Dannemiller recommends that residents wipe down surfaces, especially areas that collect dust, and wash items that absorb smells, such as bedsheets and curtains.
 She also advises vacuuming carefully in short bursts to try to prevent contaminants from moving into the air.

-Air cleaners and face masks are likely no match for hazardous chemicals like vinyl chloride because of its tiny atoms, Dannemiller told NPR.
+Air cleaners and masks are likely no match for hazardous chemicals like vinyl chloride because of their tiny molecules, Dannemiller told NPR.

 Julie Grant of The Allegheny Front contributed reporting.